 - Patchy regrowth — if your first transplant doesn’t give you the coverage you want, a second transplant can improve results

 - Pre-planned future procedures — your surgeon may recommend multiple surgeries at your initial consultation

 - Ongoing hair loss — a hair transplant won’t prevent ongoing hair loss (though you can treat it with drugs like Finasteride, Dutasteride, and Minoxidil), so you may need multiple procedures if hair loss continues and causes patchiness or baldness

 - Procedure complications — graft infection and other postoperative complications can cause your hair transplant to fail

 Failed hair transplants are more likely to occur in unlicensed clinics.
 Most ISHRS members reported that up to 25% of their hair transplant repair cases were due to black market hair transplants .
 So by choosing a trustworthy clinic with high safety standards, you can reduce the chances of needing multiple hair transplants.

 Should you get a hair transplant?

-Thinning and hair loss is an age-old problem.
+Thinning and hair loss is an age-old problems.
 Hair transplants provide an effective modern solution, with results that should last a lifetime.
-The time, effort and expense is a sound investment in a head of hair you feel proud of – and your confidence-boosting new results will last.
+The time, effort, and expense are a sound investment in a head of hair you feel proud of and your confidence-boosting new results will last.

-Book a free consultation with the Wimpole Clinic where you can ask any questions as well as get a free assessment of your hair loss, and find out if you’re a candidate for hair transplant surgery.
+Book a free consultation with the Wimpole Clinic where you can ask any questions as well as get a free assessment of your hair loss, and even find out if you’re a candidate for hair transplant surgery.
 If you need inspiration about what to ask your hair loss specialist, check out our list of questions you really want to ask about hair transplants.